jsedlacek/satismeter-js/README.md

 # satismeter-js
 Javascript library for SatisMeter API

-_Note: This library is experimental._
+_Note: This library is experimental and not intended for production use._

 ## Installation